Gild56/gild56_website/README.md

 ## Website

-The current version of the Gild56 Website is hosted [there](https://misha.devatlant.com).
+The current version of the Gild56 Website is hosted [on gild56-website.onrender.com](https://gild56-website.onrender.com/)

-Feel free to make a post at the [Community page](https://misha.devatlant.com/community) :3

-The top with levels is [there](https://misha.devatlant.com/lists/levels)